-Verification ensures that the information students and parents report on the FAFSA is accurate.
-Verification prevents ineligible students from receiving aid via false reporting of information and ensures that eligible students receive the aid for which they are qualified.
+Verification is a federally mandated process that ensures that the information students and parents report on their FAFSA is accurate.
+Verification ensures that eligible students receive the aid for which they are qualified and prevents ineligible students from receiving aid via incorrect reporting of information.

 If you are selected for FAFSA verification, you must provide the specific documentation requested on your myWings account.
 Not all students selected for verification will have to submit the same documents.
 Save the records and materials that you used to complete the FAFSA, so that you may provide us with signed copies of the originals.
 You can minimize the number of documents you must submit by opting to participate in the IRS Data Matching option when completing your FAFSA.

 Through the verification process, the school compares the tax information of students (and parents or spouses if applicable) and sends any necessary FAFSA corrections to the Department of Education on the student's behalf.
 During verification, additional documentation may be requested.
 It is important to monitor myWings until the process is complete, and all red flags have been changed to green check marks.

 Failure to submit verification documents will result in your financial aid being delayed or cancelled.
 If any of the data reported on the FAFSA is found to be incorrect, your financial aid eligibility will be recalculated.

 Once you submit the requested documents, your file will go through an initial review.
 After this initial review we may be able to complete verification, or we may identify items that require clarification.